-To finalize the denominator definition, several different enrollment criteria were tested: (1) enrolled at least one month, (2) enrolled at least three months, (3) enrolled at least 6 months, (4) enrolled the entire year (12 months),
+To finalize the denominator definition, several different enrollment criteria were tested: (1) enrolled at least one month, (2) enrolled at least three months, (3) enrolled at least 6 months, (4) enrolled the entire year (12 months), allowing a single one-month gap, and (5) average period of enrollment/person-time equivalent (weighting members in denominator by enrollment length).
+These were evaluated through the face validity consensus processes.

-The first definition was ruled out because of concern that one month is an insufficient period of time to expect children to seek, schedule, and obtain a dental visit.
+The first definition was ruled out because of concern that one month is an insufficient period of time to expect children to seek, schedule, and obtain a preventive care dental visit.
 The last definition was ruled out on the basis of usability as it was considered to be less readily interpretable by a wide range of stakeholders.
 Table 2a2.2-2 summarizes the percentage of members enrolled in the program during the reporting year who were eligible under each of the different enrollment intervals.
-Table 2a2.2-3 summarizes the performance scores that were calculated using each of the enrollment criteria longer than one month.
-Based on these data, a consensus was reached to adopt a six-month continuous enrollment requirement to balance sufficient enrollment duration that allows children adequate time to access care (seek, schedule and obtain a dental visit) with the number of children who drop out of the denominator due to stricter enrollment requirements.
+Based on these data, a consensus was reached to adopt a six-month continuous enrollment requirement to balance sufficient enrollment duration that allows children adequate time to access care (seek, schedule and obtain a preventive care dental visit) with the number of children who drop out of the denominator due to stricter enrollment requirements.

-Percentage of All Enrolled Members Included in Different
+Percentage of All Enrolled Members Included in Different Denominator Definitions

-Denominator Definitions

 Program 1 Program 2 Program 3 Program 4 Program 5

 At least 1 month 100% 100% 100% 100% 100%

 At least 3 months 95% 85% 84% 93% 94%

 At least 6 months 83% 63% 65% 81% 81%

 11-12 months 64% 33% 42% 63% 59%

 Table 2b2.2-2.
-Percentage of All Enrolled Members Included in Different Denominator Definitions
+Percentage of All Enrolled Members Included in Different Denominator Definition